-Dr. Cheryl Healton has been named Director Designate of the NYU Global Institute of Public Health and Dean of Global Public Health.
-In this capacity she will be responsible for building the Institute’s academic, service and research programs in collaboration with partners at NYU and throughout the public health community.
-Dr. Healton will work to shape the Institute's focus on domestic and international health issues with an emphasis on prevention, systems intervention and innovation in public health practice.
+Dr. Cheryl Healton is Director of the NYU Global Institute of Public Health and Dean of Global Public Health.
+In this capacity she is responsible for building the Institute’s academic, service and research programs in collaboration with partners at NYU and throughout the public health community.
+Dr. Healton works to shape the Institute's focus on domestic and international health issues with an emphasis on prevention, systems intervention and innovation in public health practice.
 Click here to read more about Dr. Cheryl Healton.

-As inaugural Director Designate, I want to thank you for your interest in New York University's new Global Institute of Public Health.
+As Director, I want to thank you for your interest in New York University's new Global Institute of Public Health.

 Solving the complex public health problems which confront the world requires the dedicated involvement of a panoply of committed individuals applying interdisciplinary creativity.
 Just as disease and political instability are not confined within borders, we know that the solutions to these problems must come from a diverse collective of scholars and leaders collaborating across both political and academic boundaries.
 Drawing upon the entire academic breadth of the University through collaborations between multiple schools and colleges, the NYU Global Institute of Public Health prepares students, faculty and professionals to do just that.

 As part of NYU's Global Network University, with its three portal campuses and thirteen global academic centers across six continents, the GIPH is ideally positioned to facilitate a unique, indeed potentially unparalleled platform for learning, research and service.
 Students at the undergraduate, masterâs and doctoral levels will have access to an exceptional array of resources and experts in a truly global city.
 Faculty will benefit from a University-wide resource for large scale, multi-school, multi-disciplinary and multi-site research projects.
 The community will take advantage of services, resources, opportunities and programs of interest for the general public and the public health workforce.